 However, they charge, does that method include everything?
 Does it cover permits, advertising costs, and credit card processing fees?
 Do they charge extra for optional services such as clearing out unsold goods?
 Finally, ask if you're required to pay a deposit.

 How Do You Determine Prices on the Merchandise?

 Pricing the merchandise appropriately is one of the most important services an estate sale pro should provide.

 - Ask if anyone at the company is a professional appraiser.
 Whether the answer is yes or no, ask about any areas of pricing expertise.

-- How does the liquidator set prices and research items outside of her expertise?
-Does she rely on price guides?
+- How does the liquidator set prices and research items outside of their expertise?
+Do they rely on price guides?
 Completed item searches on eBay or other online sales sites?
-Does she hire an appraiser for unknown items that are potentially valuable?
+Do they hire an appraiser for unknown items that are potentially valuable?

 Are You Insured?
 What Does the Insurance Cover?

 You need to know if the estate liquidator carries insurance that covers your sale.
 If so, are you covered if:

 - The house gets robbed while under the company's control